sanworks/Bpod_Wiki/docs/function-reference/serial-message-setup.md

 # Serial message setup
+When building a state machine, the output action {"SerialX", N} will trigger the byte(s) contained in N to be sent to the "SerialX" module or port.
+These output actions are usually manually defined when building each state of the state machine.

+Before defining a state machine, it may be useful to *predefine* one or more serial messages for a particular module or serial port by loading them ahead of time.
+Mapping commands to integers can help if there are a large number of potential commands or  commands you may need to multiple times.

+Messages to be sent from the state machine to its modules are stored in a library onboard the state machine.
+The library can be explicitly programmed with `LoadSerialMessages()`.

+For Example, the commands on the right can be sent using the integers on the left once loaded:

+- 1 -> Command 1
+- 2 -> Command 2
+- 3 -> ['A']
+- 4 -> [64 54]

+The output action __{"SerialX", 1}__ would send "Command 1" to SerialX

+The output action __{"SerialY", 4}__ would send [65 54] to SerialY

+!!! note
+    If alternative serial messages are loaded for one module, they must be loaded for all modules.
+Otherwise, the Bpod will revert to sending the raw byte(s) *N* (e.g. 1, 2, 3, etc.) instead of the loaded commands.

+Each integer can be set to represent 1-3 bytes.

 Like other output actions, the serial messages are released when the state begins.

 ### `LoadSerialMessages()`
 **Description**

-When building a state machine, The output action {"Serial1", N} can trigger byte N to be sent to a connected module named 'Serial1'.

-N can also specify a string of 1-3 bytes.

-This function loads byte strings for different output bytes on the UART serial channels.
+This function loads user-defined byte strings and associates them with an integer for the provided UART serial channel.

 **Syntax**